radek-kricek/meteorological-stations/README.md

             df.to_csv(file, index=False, header=False)   # write into the open CSV file
 ```

 Here follows an example of creating a table in the database and uploading data.
 Use of SQLAlchemy.
+I create an ampty table with the respective columns and data types, then make a data frame in pandas by reading CSV file and append data using the database engine.
+Appending data instead of replacing in general prevents a loss of data.
+Index=False states that the data frame index is not supposed to be a column in the new table.

 ```
 with engine.begin() as conn: